rime/squirrel/INSTALL.md

 ## Install it on your Mac

-Once built, you can install and try it live:
+Once built, you can install and try it live on your Mac computer:

 ``` sh
 sudo make install
 ```

-That's it.
+That's it, a verbal journal.
 Thanks for riming with Squirrel.